cpsamtec/virtuin/README.md

 - List available installers and packaged applications ```docker exec -it gui-builder ls /project/release```
 - Copy the desired application or installer to your computer ```docker cp gui-builder:/project/release/[Desired Item] /tmp/```

+<p id="build"></p>

+## Build and package yourself

+### Docker
 View the *Dockerfile* in the repo to create your own packaged applications and installers for Mac, Linux, and Windows from a docker container.
 This can be done from any system with Docker installed.

-<p id="build"></p>

-## To build and package directly on Mac or Linux
+### To build and package directly on Mac or Linux

-Cannot build the GUI directly on Windows at this moment in time.
+It is not possible to directly build the GUI directly on Windows at this moment in time.
 There is some issue with webpack and babel.
+On a Mac or Linux machine

 ##### Install
 - node 10.11+